Living-with-machines/TheLivingMachine/README.md

 - Clone this Repository to your local machine with one of the methods using the `code` button, above.
 - Navigate to this directory in your Terminal using `cd` TheLivingMachine

-- To install PyTorch visit (https://pytorch.org/get-started/locally/) to select the appropriate version for your OS.

 - Ensure you have Anaconda installed (https://docs.anaconda.com/anaconda/install/)

 Then, run the following commands: